IsaacNicholls1/vin-rouge/README.md

 ## Known Bugs

-### Bugs
+### Bugs/Issues during production

-- Admin panel bugs - many throughout the project.
-- Comments and user reviews not working -
+- Admin panel bugs, throughout the project I encountered many bugs from the admin panel connectiong to my code, which often thre up errors which were often Integrity errors, these I had to assess, work my way through and solve at the time.
+Usually i used co-pilot to solve these errors, and although many of them took some time to fix I was always able to get through and solve them myself.

+- Comments not working - My comments section was not working for a while, which was due to my models not linking up correctly with the views.py and urls.py.
+To fix this again i used co-lpilot to assist me, and also spoke to my Coding coach Roo who was able to point me in a direction of where to look and useful documentation to use.

 ### Poor Font for User

-- We felt that the font had to be just right for the website feel and the user, and after some testing we found the perfect one which was not our first option.
+- I felt that the font had to be just right for the website feel and the user, and after some testing I found the perfect one which was not my first option.
+I tested a few and eventually settled on one which was correct in style and feel for my site.

+### Responsiveness

+- Responsiveness issues were encountered with the header, with the dropdown menu changing when changed to a smaller device.
+This was dealt with at the time.

 ## During development and testing, these are the current bugs:

 ### Images

-- Some of the images are still too large - generating a lower lighthouse score than we would have liked, with more time i would have liked to edit these to make sure everything was as high as i could make it.
+- Some of the images are still too large - generating a lower lighthouse score than I would have liked, with more time I would have liked to edit these to make sure everything was as high as I could make it, therefore giving a better user experience all round.

 ### Unknown code fixes in lighthouse

 - I have identified some errors and warnings in Lighthouse that could enhance the score.
 To address these, I will conduct thorough research before future projects to understand and resolve the issues.
 This proactive approach will help ensure my site meets high performance standards.
 - Images could have been resized, which would have helped the performace score in lighthouse, with more time i would have edited these using tiny.pg to update the score.

-### Responsiveness

-- Responsiveness issues were encountered with the header, with the dropdown menu changing when changed to a smaller device.
-This was dealt with at the time.

 <hr>
 <p><a href="#contents">Back To Top</a></p>